 - Seaweed and other sea vegetables*

-- Sugars (including honey, maple syrup, and agave)
+- Sweeteners (including honey, maple syrup, and agave) in high quantities (small amounts are allowed)

 - Canned foods, processed foods, coffee